BDMChau/my-storybook/README.md

 `Step 3:` Type `npm publish` to publish package
 `Step 4:` Login to account NPM if you are asked

-> Contact to Mr.Hon to get account information :D

-> If you want to review demo layout, see `4.
+> Review demo layout, see `4.
 Publish package to review`.

 ### 4. Publish package to review

-After build, type `npm chromatic` to publish in Chromatic.
+After building, type `npm chromatic` to publish in Chromatic.

 > In `package.json`, you must have `--project-token`
 > See more: https://www.chromatic.com/docs/setup